EFFECTIVE DATE: September 23, 2013

 For Treatment.
 We may record in your medical record medical information about you and we may use this medical information to provide you with medical treatment or services.
 We may disclose medical information about you to doctors, nurses, technicians, medical students or other hospital personnel who are involved in taking care of you at the hospital.
 This information is necessary for these health care providers to determine what medical treatment you should receive.
 Different departments of the hospital also may share medical information about you in order to coordinate the different things you need, such as prescriptions, lab work and X-rays.
 We also may disclose medical information about you to people outside the hospital who may be involved in your medical care after you leave the hospital, such as other medical providers who will provide services that are part of your care.

 For Payment.
-We may use and disclose medical information about you to obtain prior approval from your insurance company for services, or so that the treatment and services you receive at the hospital may be billed to and payment may be collected from you, an insurance company or a third party.
-For example, we may need to give your health plan information about surgery you received at the hospital so your health plan will pay us or reimburse you for the surgery.
+For scheduled procedures or treatments that require prior approval, we may contact your insurer to determine if your plan will cover the cost of the procedure or treatment.
+For example, we may need to give your health plan information about surgery you will receive at the hospital so your health plan will pay us or reimburse you for the surgery.

 For Health Care Operations.
 We may use and disclose medical information about you for hospital operations.
 These uses and disclosures are necessary to run the hospital and make sure that all of our patients receive quality care.
 For example, we may use medical information about you to evaluate our staff and services or for teaching purposes.
 We may also combine medical information about many hospital patients and about other hospitals to see where we can make improvements in the quality of care and services we offer.

 Appointment Reminders.
 We may use and disclose medical information to contact you as a reminder that you have an appointment for treatment or medical care at the hospital and to communicate necessary information about your appointment.

 Treatment Alternatives and Health-Related Services.
 We may use and disclose medical information to tell you about, or recommend, possible treatment options, alternatives, health-related benefits or services that may be of interest to you.

 Fundraising Activities.
 We may use information about you or disclose it to our Foundation office so they may contact you in an effort to raise money for the hospital and its operations.
-We only would release contact information, such as your name, address and phone number, date of birth, gender), department of service, treating physician(s) and the dates you received treatment or services at the hospital.
-If you do not want the hospital to contact you for fundraising efforts or if you have previously opted out of the fundraising mailings and wish to opt back in, you must notify The Director of Risk and Regulatory Compliance, Carroll Hospital Center, 200 Memorial Avenue, Westminster, MD 21157 in writing, via e-mail at Foundation@carrollhospitalcenter.org, or by telephone at 410-871-6200.
+We only would release demographic information (such as your name, address and phone number, date of birth, gender), department of service, treating physician(s) and the dates you received treatment or services at the hospital.
+If you do not want the hospital to contact you for fundraising efforts or if you have previously opted out of the fundraising mailings and wish to opt back in, you must notify the Foundation Office, Carroll Hospital Center, 200 Memorial Avenue, Westminster, MD 21157 in writing, via e-mail at Foundation@carrollhospitalcenter.org, or by telephone at 410-871-6200.